 NUSSD courses are designed on an integrated framework that pedagogically links academic course content, skill training and application for well-being as a “credit-bearing educational experience”.
-In addition to imparting skills required for expertise in a vocation, the courses will also foster inner capacities of students, inculcating within them values of civic responsibility; and build their competencies to work effectively in complex, inter-related social and organisational environments.
+In addition to imparting skills required for expertise in a vocation, the courses will also foster inner capacities of students, inculcating within them values of civic responsibility; and build their competencies to work effectively in complex, inter-related social and organizational environments.

-NUSSD Foundation Courses
+Objective of NUSSD Courses

 - Motivating Youth for Skill Building (School of Social Work,TISS)

 - Digital Literacy (Homi Babha Centre for Science Education, TIFR)

 - Financial Literacy (Bombay Stock Exchange, Mumbai)

-- English Communication ( English and Foreign Languages University, ( EFLU ) and Delhi University )
+- English Communication ( English and Foreign Languages University, EFLU and Delhi University )